-Welcome back to Duke Divinity School!
-We know the first days of a new semester are always hectic — and on top of it all, professors keep handing you 18-page documents full of dates and bibliography entries and bullet points!
+Welcome to Duke Divinity School!
+We know the first days of a new semester are always hectic — and on top of it all, professors keep sending you 18-page documents full of dates and bibliography entries and bullet points!
 A syllabus can be complicated and intimidating, even for people who have been in academia for years, so please know it is NOT just you.

 Don’t panic.
 Do this instead.

 Sit down with a hard copy of the syllabus, a highlighter, and your personal calendar.
 (And a cookie.)

 Everything in this syllabus is important.
 But let’s grab the REALLY important stuff first.

 REQUIRED TEXTS: These usually show up early in the syllabus.
 You MUST have these books OR know exactly how you can access them.
 HINT: if a reading says “SAKAI” next to it, the professor has posted it to your course’s Sakai site.
 If a reading doesn’t have this notation, YOU are responsible for making sure you have access to the reading, whether by purchasing the book or finding it in the library.
 Professors send their book lists to the library before each semester so that we can collect “e-reserves”, or electronic copies of required textbooks, that you can access online and read from home or from your favorite Durham coffee shop.
 Give it some thought: choose which books you want to invest in buying and which books you can find at the library.